Partido Independiente de Color: The ideas of José Martí

 José Martí was a martyr for Cuban Independence.
 He believed that all Cubans should concentrate on being Cuban regardless of race, ethnicity, or creed.
 Martí thought that the only way for Cubans to retain their sovereignty was through nationalism.
 He believed in presenting a strong unified front to oppose Spain colony influence in Cuba.
-(Figueredo, 123) The issue for the PIC was that they felt like they were being left out of this nationalist view.
+The issue for the PIC was that they felt like they were being left out of this nationalist view.
 This presented the separation of worldviews between the PIC and Cuban Nationals with regards to the teachings of Martí.
 The federal Cuban government stated that they needed to conform to the nationalist dream as the government described it.